louisrli/recoded-facebook-students/README.md

 The Firebase Database, which only I can see, accepts the following fields.
 The document ID should be the ID of the user.
 THe collection name is `profiles`.

 - `city`: The value in the "city" form field.
-- `name`: The value in the "user" form field.
+- `name`: The name in Google for the account
 - `userId`: The unique user ID (available via Google.
 Please don't make a user ID yourself).
 - `imageUrl`: The Google profile picture of the image (available via Google).
+- `profile`: The value of the profile form field

 Please read these field names very carefully, as Firebase will crash if you try to insert any fields that you didn't specify.